 Foreign Direct Investments

-‘Non-compete’ clause would not be allowed except in special circumstances with the approval of the Foreign Investment Promotion Board
+‘Non-compete’ clause would not be allowed in automatic or government approval route except in special circumstances with the approval of the Government.

-The prospective investor and the prospective investee are required to provide a certificate along with the FIPB application as per Annexure-10 of Department of Industrial Policy and Promotion (DIPP), Consolidated FDI Policy (Effective from June 07, 2016).
+The prospective investor and the investee are required to provide a certificate along with the application for foreign investment as per Annexure-10.

 Government may incorporate appropriate conditions for FDI in brownfield cases, at the time of granting approval.